Currently Empty: $ 0

 And hotels and resorts, restaurants, and bars throughout the nation benefit from better-trained serving staff and from more satisfied guests.

-The Montana Department of Revenue – Liquor Control Division is in charge of regulating the selling, serving, and consumption of alcoholic beverages within the state.
+The Montana Department of Revenue – Cannabis and Alcohol Regulation Division is in charge of regulating the selling, serving, and consumption of alcoholic beverages within the state.
 Employees will have to obtain their seller server certification within 60 days of employment.
 Renewal would require completing a new course.

 On-premises pertains to training employees engaged in the selling and serving of alcohol at restaurants, bars, clubs, hotels, breweries, and events.
 The off-premises course is suitable for individuals employed at Gas Stations, Convenience Stores, Grocery Stores, and Liquor Shops.